On the time consistency of collective preferences: Collective Preferences

 This section presents several equivalent formulations of the Pareto problem \eqref{eq:PP}.
 For this, some of the previous results require additional specifications.
 Let $\mu:\Theta^n \to [0,1]$ represent the aggregate discount rate defined as

-Note that this function takes values on $[\delta_n,\delta_1] \subset [0,1]$ for all $\theta_t \in \Theta^n$, it is strictly increasing in each argument and homogeneous of degree one.
+Note that this function takes values on $[\delta_n,\delta_1] \subset [0,1]$ for all $\theta_t \in \Theta^n$, it is strictly increasing in each argument, and homogeneous of degree one.

 Since $\mu$ is bounded on $\Theta^n$, it is clear that the sequence of discount factors $\{\beta_t\}_{t=0}^\infty$ is bounded on the space $(0,1)^\infty$.
-This, together with \eqref{eq:thetaupdate}, implies that the program \eqref{eq:RPF} is well-behaved, in a sense that will become clear below, and it satisfies a generalized Bellman equation.\footnote{The existence of a solution to functional equations arising in dynamic programming problems with generalized discounting has been shown under fairly general conditions in \cite{bhaktachoud88,bhaktamitra84} for the case of bounded returns, and in \cite{jaskiewiczetal14} for unbounded returns.} For $x_t > 0$ and $\theta_t$ in the interior of $\Theta^n$, the Euler equation associated with \eqref{eq:RPF} is given by
+This, together with \eqref{eq:thetaupdate}, implies that the program \eqref{eq:RPF} is well-behaved, in a sense that will become clear below, and it satisfies a generalized Bellman equation.\footnote{The existence of a solution to functional equations arising in dynamic programming with generalized discounting has been shown under fairly general conditions by \citet{bhaktamitra84} and \cite{bhaktachoud88} for the case of bounded returns, and by \cite{jaskiewiczetal14} for unbounded returns.} For $\hat{x}_t > 0$ and $\theta_t$ in the interior of $\Theta^n$, the Euler equation associated with \eqref{eq:RPF} is given by